Top 5 Highlights of the West Highland Way

 A number of famous films have used the valley as a filming location, among them Braveheart, Highlander, Rob Roy and even Harry Potter.

-Our West Highland Way holidays are already incredibly busy throughout spring 2022, however we do still have availability during summer and autumn months.
-For more information on our West Highland Way holidays take a look here, email us email@example.com or call us on 017687 72335 to speak with one of our walking holiday experts.
+Our West Highland Way holidays are already incredibly busy throughout spring and summer, however we do still have availability during the autumn months.
+For more information on our West Highland Way holidays take a look here, email us firstname.lastname@example.org or call us on 017687 72335 to speak with one of our walking holiday experts.